Foreign relations of Iraq: Access to the Persian Gulf

+Separatism

 Kurdish question

 Iraq is, along with Turkey, Iran, and Syria, one of the main countries where Kurdish populations are concentrated.
 Their total number varies, according to sources, from 25 to 35 million, including 12 to 15 million in Turkey (20% of the population), 6 million in Iran (8% of the population), 4.7 million in Iraq (15 to 20% of the population), and 2 million in Syria (15%).

 Kurdish-inhabited areas in the north of Iraq, northwest of Iran, southeast of Turkey, and northeast of Syria.

-Persecuted under Saddam Hussein, the Kurds participated in the 1991 uprising after the Iraqi defeat in the Gulf War, and obtained de facto autonomy helped by a no-fly zone imposed from 1992 to 2003 by the United States and the United Kingdom, legalized by the 2005 Iraqi Constitution which established a federal republic.
+Persecuted under Saddam Hussein, the Kurds participated in the 1991 uprising after the Iraqi defeat in the Gulf War, and obtained de facto autonomy helped by a no-fly zone imposed from 1992 to 2003 by the United States and the United Kingdom, legalized by the 2005 Iraqi Constitution which established it as a federal region.
 On the international scene, the United Nations Security Council mandated a "United Nations Assistance Mission for Iraq" (UNAMI) to help the new Iraqi government to "develop procedures for resolving internal border disputes".

 Nevertheless, despite this federal autonomy, no country in the region (with the exception of Israel) is clearly in favor of the independence of the Iraqi Kurdistan.
 Kurdish separatism is a particularly sensitive issue for Turkey, which has faced since the 1980s an insurrection by the Kurdistan Workers' Party (PKK) in the southeast of the country that has caused tens of thousands of deaths.
 Kurdish independence aspirations are to a lesser extent present in Iran, where deadly clashes regularly occur between the Revolutionary Guards and certain Iranian Kurdish groups, including the Kurdistan Democratic Party of Iran.
 Turkish and Iranian separatist groups also have bases and training camps in northern Iraq, provoking several bombings and armed incursions by these two countries (especially Turkey), condemned by Baghdad as violations of its sovereignty.
-An ambivalent behavior by the Iraqi government, which also feels threatened by the autonomist ambitions of Iraqi Kurds.
+An ambivalent behavior by the Iraqi government, which also feels threatened by the separatist ambitions of Iraqi Kurds.